Fixatron/TFRom-Recreation/README.md

             Stage 9 requires the player to hit 5 checkpoints or start the stage over again.
 As long as these 5 checkpoints are hit, you can take any path to the end of the level.
            The Black Baby in stage 9 is the old Takara Logo

+           ... i was going to make some more of this tutorial to write about the siderooms and the powerup locations, but its easier with pictures or video, like a walkthrough.
+I've added possible improvements for a barrier meter and better bullet hitboxes to make playing not a torture.
+The developers were intentionally making it hard to play and it gets harder as we go along.
+What a nightmare, but it was 1986 and there was a rush to get this game out around Christmas, making this game quite a marvel for its time.

 #   RAM cheats
     - Store 40 to ram 0x22 to complete level (need to make 0x76 0 for level 9)
     - Store FF to 0x53 for all powerups (0x54 is number of hits taken)